DataStax-Academy/ac220-labs/lab04-maps/steps/step02.md

 **Note:** The entries will not beordered by *month*.
 They will be ordered by alphabetically by *key value*.
-Cassandra knows your keys are `text` but does not now how to interpret them.
+Cassandra knows that your keys are stored as `text` but it does not know how to interpret their meaning.